CivicActions/ssp-toolkit/docs/controls/CM.md

 CivicActions configuration settings for Drupal are guided by the Drupal Security Coding Standards <https://www.drupal.org/docs/develop/security> for the security configuration management processes and tools.

 #### b

 ##### CivicActions

-CivicActions developers follow security best practices according to the guidelines set by CivicActions Information Security.
+CivicActions developers follow security best practices according to the guidelines set by CivicActions' Security Office.

 #### d

 ##### CivicActions

 All changes to the configuration settings are logged in the Git source code version control system, which records the identity of the developer who committed each change.
 Version control is enforced, with previous tagged code releases kept for rollback purposes.

 ### CM-7: Least Functionality